Helena-Pat29/MISW4204_IngSoft_enlanube/README.md

 ## Usage

 Keep in mind we configure gunicorn and Ngix, so the application will be running in `http://localhost:8000`

+Also take advantage of the Postman collections and tests we run:
+### Postman Collection

+A Postman collection is available in the `postman` folder.
+To import the collection, follow these steps:

+1. Open Postman.
+2. Click on the "Import" button located in the top left corner.
+3. Choose the "File" tab and click "Choose Files" or drag and drop the JSON file.
+4. Select the `postman/File_compressed.postman_collection.json` file from the GitHub project folder.
+5. Click "Import".

+You should now see the imported collection in Postman, and you can use it to interact with the API.

 ### Sign Up

 To create a new user, send a `POST` request to `http://localhost:8000/api/auth/signup` with the following JSON payload: